Your personal data is valuable…and it’s yours! We’ll help you make sense of data protection law.

 The impact of a data protection breach can be huge.
-While claiming compensation can’t undo all the damage caused by a data breach, it can help towards the cost of any financial damages as well as the emotional distress you’ve experienced.
+While making a claim can’t undo all the damage caused by a data breach, it can help towards the cost of any financial damages as well as the emotional distress you’ve experienced.

 What is GDPR?

 In May 2018, stricter rules came into force in the EU meaning companies have an even stronger duty of care over your data than they did previously.
 The General Data Protection Regulation (GDPR) has been described as “the biggest ever overhaul of data legislation” – and the penalties for breaching this law will be far more severe than they currently were.

 The new rules place more importance on your right to your own data and strengthens requirements on businesses which collect, store or use your personal data to make sure it’s accurate, current, accessible to you, and is still being used for the purpose that was declared to you when it was collected.
 Otherwise, the company has to delete any data no longer needed for that purpose.